 We are rapidly learning, around the world, what is helpful, and not for Covid-19.
 There is no reason to believe that the usual protocols that are helpful for viruses will not help now.
 Lifestyle changes and protocols that we know help with viruses are also working for Covid-19.
-Please join us for our online course Build Community with Immunity where we explore how to best protect ourselves and prepare for Covid 19.
+It is helpful to think about Covid 19 in 3 ways:

 If you are young and healthy you may not get sick, may have only minor respiratory symptoms, or possibly have a very uncomfortable illness with fever, sore throat, body pain, cough, some shortness of breath, and recover quite well.
 Corona viruses are generally common cold viruses and although SARS-COV2 is a novel, unique virus, upwards of 80-90% of people will have manageable symptoms.
 But that means 10-20% of people may have a more severe illness.
 That’s a lot!
 Unfortunately, too many of the younger people in this country have chronic diseases, co-morbidities and poor health habits that make them more vulnerable to disease.
 We also know that Covid-19 is disproportionately impacting minorities and impoverished communities that don't have access to quality healthcare, have often experienced a higher environmental toxin burden, and for whom healthy lifestyle choices are a privilege rarely afforded.